 Once a plan is purchased, the money is held securely in the Plan with Grace Funeral Payment Trust, until such a time it is required to pay for the funeral and every customer will receive their own unique login to be able to amend, alter and update their funeral Plan should their circumstances/requirements change.

-Plan with Grace is a funeral plan provider that enables you to deal with a local funeral director, rather than a faceless call centre.
+Plan with Grace is a funeral plan provider that enables you to deal with a local funeral director or a direct cremation specialist.
 Plan with Grace was founded in partnership with leading family owned funeral directors CPJ Field & Co Ltd and Walter C. Parson Ltd, whose experience combined spans over 500 years.
 Our team of investment managers and custodian trustee have been specially selected for their track record, integrity, and transparent approach to charges and financial reporting.Read More